GridPresence/GenerIter/README.md

 # GenerIter
-Generative, iterative and algorithmic music creation
+Generative, iterative and algorithmic music creation.

+Documentation for installation and use is published at [ReadtheDocs][https://generiter.readthedocs.io/en/latest/index.html]